 To determine possible transition options as well as understand the appraised value of your practice, the team at Professional Transition Strategies will create a complete prospectus.
 The prospectus will give you the value of your practice by using key metrics that are generally agreed upon within the practice’s specialty.

-The (approximately 20 page) document will be broken down into different categories which will be of interest to the buyer.
+The (estimated 20 page) document will be broken down into categories that will be of interest to those buying a dental practice.